raullm7/GainerLoserTrader/README.md

 To check your 'wallet' balance just run `python check.py`

 I run it at specefic hours from a Mac, for that scheduling of scripts I use crontab.

+To run it you can just install crontab: `pip3 install python-crontab` and then `python run.py` Its very easy to modify, leave a good beginners manual here: `https://code.tutsplus.com/tutorials/managing-cron-jobs-using-python--cms-28231`

 # Troubleshooting